CEREBRAL VENOUS THROMBOSIS

 - risk of recurrence ~ 2.2%

-- according to various studies, mortality in the acute phase is 0.4-13%
+- mortality in the acute phase is 0.4-13% according to different studies

 - risk of deterioration in the first week after admission ~ 23%

-- for a list of adverse prognostic factors, refer to the table and CVT risk score below)
+- for a list of negative prognostic factors, refer to the table and CVT risk score below

 Unfavorable prognostic factors | |||